PeriBooty/Cherry/README.md

 follow a specific structure like a generator would need.
 This can typically lead to less things to code, but generators are often smaller than handwritten parsers are anyways.
-The backend is comprised of a intermediate generator (generates assembly three or four code) and an NASM assembler and linker which will be used to assembly and link the assembly produced by the compiler intermediate stage.
+The backend is comprised of a intermediate generator (generates assembly three address or four address code) and an NASM assembler and linker which will be used to assembly and link the assembly produced by the compiler intermediate stage.
 This will cause a slow up in the compiler but it is worth it for the amount of power the language provides.

 ## Contact and collaboration
 If you would like to join the effort in helping build Cherry then you can contact